katydecorah/katydecorah.github.io/_drafts/2013-12-31-z-index-and-transform.md

 published: false
 ---

-I wanted to code out the Dribbble shot [END by Catt](http://drbl.in/jJIr) as a single element, but I was presented with a couple challenges.
+Starting out I knew I wanted to code out the Dribbble shot [END by Catt](http://drbl.in/jJIr) as a single element.
+I would use the main element to contain the text, or main part of the ribbon, and then use pseudo elements to create the tails of the ribbon.

+In making all this happen, I was presented with of couple challenges.

 1. Give the ribbon tail a shadow, without adding extra elements.
 2. Preserve the stacking order on transform.